 Canadian Foundation for the Children of Haiti

 Joké Bergink and Lorrie Anderson were sent out from St. Philip Church decades ago to minister in the Philippines and have kept their connections with this church.
-They worked for many years with abandoned and malnourished children on the garbage dump at SmokeyMountain, outside Manila.
-The dump was home to several thousand families.
-People made a life – and a living there poking through the refuse to find reusable metal, plastic and glass.
+They worked for many years with abandoned and malnourished children on the garbage dump at SmokeyMountain, outside Manila, where several thousand families made a home and a life picking garbage.
 In 1987 Lorrie and Joké set up a home called Precious Jewels.

-Over the last few years the team have responded to a broader mandate that includes much work with AIDS patients.
+Over the last few years, the team have responded to a broader mandate that includes much work with AIDS patients.
 The ministry has also spread to Uganda.
 Now at both a local and national level, PJM is taking the lead in identifying a course of action to develop programs that will support and protect children affected by HIV/AIDS.
 Visit Precious Jewels Ministry for more information.